-This profound impact persists even during the wettest times of the year as the leaky dams constantly drain, freeing-up storage capacity in each pond.
+This profound impact persists even during the wettest times of the year as the leaky dams constantly drain freeing-up storage capacity in each pond.
 For example, during storm Frank in December 2015, 29 mm of rain fell on the site; peak flow leaving the site was 3 times lower than into the site and the water took 30 min to travel through the site (a distance of 183 m).
-Holding water back and desynchronising peak flows from minor watercourses into major rivers is a key principle in flood alleviation and something that beaver dams and increased channel complexity are likely to contribute to.
+Holding water back and desynchronising peak flows from minor watercourses into major rivers is a key principle in flood alleviation.
+Key Facts • Since their introduction into the enclosed site, the beavers have constructed 13 dams holding up to 1 million litres of additional water within ponds on the site. • The area influenced is 1.8 ha equating to 56 litres of surface water storage per m2 of land.
+During storm events, on average, peak flows were 30 % lower leaving the site than entering • The lag time between peak flow into the site and peak flow leaving the site was, on average, 1 hour over a distance of 183 m. • Even in saturated conditions and for the largest monitored flood events, the flood peaks are still reduced due to the hydraulic roughness of the dams and felled trees and the leaky nature of the dams • The water storage and gentle release effect resulted in significant and constant baseflow from the site, even when periods of drought eliminated flows into the site